measuredweighed/BSP2OBJ/README.md

 ![BSP2OBJ](logo.png)

 BSP2OBJ is a Python module and command-line utility that is capable of converting BSP map files into OBJ/MTL files (with accompanying PNG textures).
-It comes with support for GoldSRC-era BSP files (Quake), as well as IBSP (Quake 2) and early versions of VBSP (Half-Life).
+It comes with support for Quake, Quake 2 and Half-Life maps.

 ## Installation